- Constant Folding and Propagation

 - Long Expansion

-Long expansion is the transformation of 64-bit instructions into 32-bit components for platforms without native 64-bit instructions.
+Long Expansion is the transformation of 64-bit instructions into 32-bit instructions for platforms without native 64-bit instructions.
 This may result in further optimization opportunities.

 - Two Pass Optimizations

-This options causes the optimization stages to be executed again, possibility unlocked additional optimizations.
+This options causes most optimization stages to be executed again, possibility unlocked additional optimizations.